Every business starts small. But administrative overhead often grows as organisations scale up.

-It’s 11:00 am and your retail store is bustling.
-You thought you had enough staff to cover the registers, but now you’re seeing that customers on the floor need extra assistance.
-It’s almost time for a shift change and one employee asks if you need extra help.
+It’s 11:00 am, and your retail store is bustling.
+You thought you had enough staff to cover the registers, but now you see that customers on the floor need extra assistance.
+It’s almost time for a shift change, and one employee asks if you need extra help.
 You say yes without thinking.

 But hindsight is 2020.
-Later, you’ll look over the numbers and realize that you have to pay a high overtime fee for the weekend.
-And, on top of that, the employee doesn’t have enough time to rest between shifts so you also have to pay an additional penalty in certain jurisdictions.
+Later, you’ll review the numbers and realise you must pay a high overtime fee for the weekend.
+On top of that, the employee doesn’t have enough time to rest between shifts, so you also have to pay an additional penalty in certain jurisdictions.

-The easiest way to reduce labor costs is to cut some of these avoidable pay overages.
+The easiest way to reduce labour costs is to cut some of these avoidable pay overages.
 Here are three tips to make it easier.

-Use stress profiles to alert overtime.
-While stress profiles might make you think of someone’s emotional state, in this case stress profiles refer to an employee’s schedule.
-Use automated tools that trigger a warning if an employee is nearing the max number of hours in a week so you don’t accidentally assign overtime hours.
+Use stress profiles to alert over time.
+While stress profiles might make you think of someone’s emotional state, in this case, stress profiles refer to an employee’s schedule.
+Use automated tools that trigger a warning if an employee is nearing the maximum number of hours a week so you don’t accidentally assign overtime hours.

 Ensure appropriate rest time between shifts.
-Some regulations, like Fair Workweek, require employers to provide an appropriate amount of time between shifts.
+Some regulations, like Fair Workweek in the US, require employers to provide appropriate time between shifts.
+In the UK, workers over 18 are entitled to rest breaks.
 Get it wrong, and you might have to pay a fine.
 Make compliance easier with a workforce management system that recognizes the requirement for rest between shifts and avoids scheduling anyone in a way that will trigger a penalty.

 Confidently record accurate timesheets.
-When you use manual timesheets, it’s easy to add — or leave off — hours worked.
-Time tracking tools with built-in geo location, timestamp, and record keeping can help make sure you always have the right hours tracked at all times.
+When you use manual timesheets, adding—or leaving off — hours worked is easy.
+Time tracking tools with built-in geolocation, timestamps, and record-keeping can help ensure you always have the right hours tracked.

 Gain a better understanding of your business trends.
-Being able to improve and optimize your schedule relies on having a clear performance baseline.
-It’s difficult to make informed changes if you don’t know where you’re starting from.
-Your workforce management solution should have a dashboard that pulls together the most important heartbeat metrics for your business, such as sales, wage costs, and labor percentage.
-Those insights give you a clear, central report card that surfaces trends across your business on a daily basis, and overtime.
+Improving and optimising your schedule relies on having a clear performance baseline.
+Making informed changes is difficult if you don’t know where you’re starting from.
+Your workforce management solution should have a dashboard that pulls together your business's most important heartbeat metrics, such as sales, wage costs, and labour percentage.
+Those insights give you a clear, central report card that surfaces trends across your business daily and over time.

 Control costs using budgets and scheduling guardrails.
 Once you know where your staffing levels should be for optimal business performance, you need to enforce it.
-With weekly hour or wage budget targets set, managers have a visual guide of where their schedule is at compared to goal, allowing them to make adjustments as they schedule.
+With weekly hour or wage budget targets set, managers have a visual guide of their schedule compared to goals, allowing them to adjust as they schedule.

 Make decisions on the go.
 As they say, time is money.
 You can’t spend hours glued to your computer to make some staffing decisions.
-Instead, use a mobile app so you can schedule — and make changes — from anywhere.
+Instead, use a mobile app to schedule — and make changes — from anywhere.

 4. Reduce employee turnover and increase productivity